bento-platform/bento/README.md

 ### Create self-signed TLS certificates

-First, setup your local bentoV2 and authorization hostnames (something like `bentov2.local`, and `bentov2auth.local`) in the `.env` file.
+First, set up your local bentoV2 and authorization hostnames (something like `bentov2.local`, and `bentov2auth.local`) in the `.env` file.
 You can then create the corresponding TLS certificates for local development with the following steps;

 From the project root, run
 ```